2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/13/2026 -- egregious mistakes by Opus 4.8:

+🔴 I have a rule in readme to NOT write comments in code only to refernece requiremet sections otherwise I end up with comments that do not match the requiremnts I do not want long nonsense commets no one should be looking at.
+They should be lookign at the requiremnts in the README.
+I cannot get the model to stop writing verbose unneccessary coments.
+Please make that stop.

 🔴  I told AI to fix dispply which looked really weird like this when a value is not set on an edit sreen:
 Edit Whatever: (current: , /c to cancel)